slatedocs/slate/source/includes/_elixir.md

         ignore
       </th>
       <td>
         An array of URL prefixes to ignore in the Scout Plug instrumentation.
+Routes that match the prefixed path (ex: <code>['/health', '/status']</code>) will be ignored by the agent.
       </td>
       <td>
         <code>[]</code>